12 Tricks To Make A Small Bedroom Look & Feel Larger

 5. Colour Charts

-Lighter colours will make the bedroom seem larger.
-Also contrasting colours have the same effect believe it or not.
-Using a darker colour helps with creating an elusion of depth with a light colour.
-So it really depends on your preference for the colour of your bedroom.
+Also, contrasting colours have the same effect, believe it or not.
+Using a darker colour helps create an illusion of depth.
+So, it really depends on your preference for the colour of your bedroom.

 6. Wall Space

 With limited floor space, it makes sense to utilize the wall area.
 Putting up bookshelves or ledges to place decor on.
 Instead of buying a bed with a headboard you can fit a headboard to the wall.
-Desk lamps can be swapped out for wall sconces for bedside lights.
+Desk lamps can be swapped out for easy wall sconces for bedside lights.

 Picture ledge display wall a space saving trick for a smaller bedroom